sachaMorin/mrss_motion_pub/README.md

 This node should read the map from the ```/map``` topic, run some planning computations and publish twist commands (linear and angular velocities) to the ```/cmd_vel``` topic.

-On Monday, you should begin by understanding how to move the robot around.
+You should begin by understanding how to move the robot around.
 You may try
 - Moving the robot forward;
 - Having the robot rotate in place;
 - Having the robot walk in a circle.

 Following this, you should start using the ```map``` to move the robot the the ```goal``` pose.
-On Wednesday, we will investigate obstacle avoidance.

 **Please always run low velocities when first testing your code (e.g, 0.15).
 The robot does not need to sprint!**